mauriciopoppe/function-plot/README.md

 The library currently supports interactive line charts and scatterplots, whenever the graph scale is modified the function is evaluated again with the new bounds, result: infinite graphs!

-Have a look at [the homepage](http://maurizzzio.github.io/function-plot/) for a detailed explanation on what the library is capable of
+Have a look at [the homepage](http://maurizzzio.github.io/function-plot/)

 ## Install